 Management Risk.
-To the extent the Fund may not fully replicate the Underlying Index and may hold less than the total number of securities in the Underlying Index, the Fund is subject to management risk.
+To the extent the Fund may not fully replicate the Underlying Index and may have different options than the Underlying Index, the Fund is subject to management risk.
 This is the risk that the security selection process, which is subject to a number of constraints, may not produce the intended results.
 Alternatively, to the extent the Fund is managed to replicate the Underlying Index, it is likely to experience higher portfolio turnover and brokerage costs, which erode performance.